 Dive even deeper

-Today’s Starter Pack was informed by the following suite of community-driven research reports and events at Water & Music:
+Today’s Starter Pack was informed by the following research from the Water & Music archives:

 - The rise of the fan-centric music streaming service

 - Streaming services finally care more about old* music

 - How smart speakers are changing music listening

 - Why genre categorization still such a high-stakes business

 Web3-native music curation

 - Wavelengths 001: The state of music curation and discovery in Web3